workforce-data-initiative/presentations/PITCHME.md

 +++

+#### How is data input into the system?

+Job postings from various sources (on the order of tens of millions) are converted into the schema.org JobPosting format and serialized as one JSON object on each line.
+An id is assigned of a partner prefix followed by the id that the partner gave to the job posting.
+This data is stored in partitions of year+last four digits of id, on S3.

++++

 #### How are the datasets computed?

 The current iteration has a map-reduce structure, with each property (e.g. a specific skill extractor or occupational classifier) being computed in the 'map' step, and saving its per-posting output to S3 (in partitioned files).
 Each dataset is the result of a 'reduce' task that reads from the results from various 'map' tasks.